 Sources of Real Estate Investing Education

-- Mentors - Perhaps the most powerful way to gain a good education in any field of study is through a mentor -- the same holds true in real estate.
-While there are dozens of professional real estate mentors who charge for their service – there are also millions of mentors all over the world that will cost you as little as a cup of coffee - they are your local investors.
-People enjoy sharing what they know and seasoned real estate investors are no different.
-By introducing yourself to a successful local real estate investor that you would like to become more like, you'll have the opportunity to learn from someone in the field, who knows your market, and who can ultimately become a partner as you come to become successful yourself.
+- Mentors -- Perhaps the most powerful way to gain a good education in any field of study is through a mentor -- and the same holds true in real estate.
+While there are dozens of professional real estate mentors who charge for their service, there are also millions of mentors all over the world that will cost you as little as a cup of coffee - they are your local investors.
+People enjoy sharing what they know, and seasoned real estate investors are no different.
+By introducing yourself to a successful local real estate investor who you would like to become more like, you'll have the opportunity to learn from someone in the field who knows your market and who can ultimately become a partner as you come to become successful yourself.
 We'll talk more about mentors later in this chapter.

 For more information about gaining a solid education, check out these posts:

 - Real Estate Guru Courses: Are They Worth It?

 - 5 Books That Keep Me Focused As A Real Estate Entrepreneur